hugo-canovas/Tp_Final_Group_API/README.md

 ### Starting the project

-Uuse `npm install` to install npm dependencies.
+Use `npm install` to install npm dependencies.

 Don't forget to start your npm.